 As a chef, I am frequently asked what pots, pans, blender, or food processor I buy for my kitchen.
 My answers never seem to really satisfy, though, because I don’t have specific brands of anything in mind for what I buy.
 If you are new to eating a whole food, plant-based (WFPB) diet, you’ll want to make sure you have the right equipment for preparing all of the tasty meals you are about to discover.
 If you are new to cooking and budget is an issue, I recommend purchasing equipment on an as-needed basis.
 Let your menu decide what you buy next.
-Here is my list of kitchen essentials, though, and be sure to check out my cooking series “Chef Del’s Batch Cook Along,” coming this fall to the Center for Nutrition Studies, for a detailed list of tools for your kitchen.
+However, below you will find what I believe to be essentials for any WFPB kitchen!

 Tongs, spatulas, large spoons, large slotted spoons, can openers, whisks, oven mitts, parchment paper, cutting boards, and box graters are the little engines of the kitchen that are inexpensive but important for making kitchen magic happen.